Oncology

 Cancers are unique and often described as a "moving target" because they are complex and dynamic diseases that constantly evolve, changing behavior to adapt and effectively evade treatments.

-AFX-199 is an early clinical-stage small molecule for treatment of glioblastoma.
-Initial human study data indicates that AFX-199 as an adjunctive treatment post tumor resection was significantly effective in reducing recurrent or residual tumor without toxic side effects or damage to surrounding normal tissue.
-AFX-199 is now undergoing formulation into a novel engineered nanomaterial to be used post tumor resection.
+AFX-1099 is an early clinical-stage small molecule for treatment of glioblastoma.
+Initial human study data indicates that AFX-1099, as an adjunctive treatment post-tumor resection, was significantly effective in reducing recurrent or residual tumor without toxic side effects or damage to surrounding normal tissue.
+AFX-1099 is now undergoing formulation into a novel engineered nanomaterial to be used post-tumor resection.

 References: